Majozoe/Minetest-Gruemod/README.md

 < - That's cool and all, but how does it work? - >

 As of right now, the game is constantly checking your light level.
-If it falls below a light level of 2 (0 is the lowest), then a timer startsticking down.
+If it falls below a light level of 2 (0 is the lowest), then a timer starts ticking down.
 This timer is reset if you retreat back to a brighter area.

 After 5 seconds, you'll get a warning, and after an additional 5 seconds, you will die.